JetBrains/kotlin-web-site/pages/docs/reference/scope-functions.md

 ## Distinctions

 Because the scope functions are all quite similar in nature, it's important to understand the differences between them.
 There are two main differences between each scope function:
-* The way to refer to the context object.
+* The way to refer to the context object
 * The return value.

 ### Context object: `this` or `it`